top of page

 • a nomination that is not sworn or affirmed by the person nominated

-File nomination
+File Nomination

 Deadline: You must file your nomination on or before Nomination Day on Sept.
 22, 2025 at noon.